npr99/URSC645/Readings/00_URSC645_AnnotatedBibliography.md

 Version control (Git), Jupyter Notebooks, and Markdown enhance research accessibility.
 Open research leads to faster knowledge dissemination and greater scientific impact.

+## Frias-Navarro et al., 2020
+Frias‐Navarro, D., Pascual‐Llobell, J., Pascual‐Soler, M., Perezgonzalez, J., & Berrios‐Riquelme, J. (2020).
+Replication crisis or an opportunity to improve scientific production?.
+European Journal of Education, 55(4), 618-631.

+## a.
+Introduction
+Frias-Navarro et al. review the so-called replication crisis across psychology, education, and the social sciences, situating it within broader debates about scientific credibility, false positives, and research integrity.
+Rather than framing the crisis as a failure of science, the authors argue it represents a critical opportunity to reform research practices, training, and incentives.
+The article synthesizes evidence from meta-research, large-scale replication projects, and methodological critiques to diagnose why many published findings fail to replicate and what systemic changes are required to address this problem.

+## b.
+Research Questions
+The article addresses several interrelated questions: 1).
+What factors contribute to the replication crisis in social and educational research?
+2).
+How do statistical practices and research culture interact to produce false positives?
+3).
+What reforms in workflow, training, and publication practices can improve scientific reliability?

+## c.
+Definition of Key Terms (As Used in This Paper)
+The authors provide an expanded conceptual vocabulary relevant to reproducible workflows:
+Replication crisis: A systemic pattern in which a substantial proportion of published findings cannot be reproduced or replicated with comparable results.
+False positives: Findings that achieve statistical significance despite reflecting no true underlying effect.
+Questionable Research Practices (QRPs): Practices such as p-hacking, HARKing, and selective reporting that inflate false discovery rates.
+Researcher degrees of freedom: The flexibility researchers have in data collection, variable selection, model specification, and stopping rules—often exercised post-hoc.
+Open science: A framework emphasizing pre-registration, open data, open code, and transparent reporting.
+Meta-research: Research on research practices, designed to evaluate and improve scientific methods themselves.

+## d.
+Importance of the Article (Why It Matters)
+This article is important because it connects reproducibility failures to workflow decisions across the entire research lifecycle, not just statistical analysis.
+The authors show that replication problems arise from the interaction of:
+Incentive structures (publish or perish) - Statistical misunderstandings (overreliance on p-values) - Editorial bias against null results - Insufficient methodological training
+Crucially, they argue that replication is essential for scientific self-correction, theory validation, and cumulative knowledge building.
+Without transparent workflows and replication, science risks becoming a system that rewards novelty over truth.

+## e.
+What We Can Take Away as Scientists
+For practicing scientists, the article offers several actionable insights:
+1).
+Reproducible workflows must begin before data collection, through pre-registration and power planning.
+2).
+Transparency in analysis decisions reduces unconscious bias and QRPs.
+3).
+Sharing data and code enables replication, meta-analysis, and cumulative evidence synthesis.
+4).
+Training in reproducibility and meta-research should be central to scientific education.